faizanbashir/faizanbashir.github.io/_posts/wasm/2023-04-02-run-python-in-the-browser-with-webassembly-and-pyodide.md

 class: post-template
 subclass: 'post tag-writings'
 author: faizan
 excerpt:  Discover how to run Python code directly in your web browser using WebAssembly and the Pyodide library.
-In this tutorial, you'll learn how to calculate the square of a number using Python and display the result in the browser."
+In this tutorial, you'll learn how to calculate the square of a number using Python and display the result in the browser.
 ---

 # Run Python in WebAssembly with Pyodide